theevocater/coffee_recipes/coffee/chemex.md

 Pour out the water into the mugs you'll be serving your coffee in.
 This warms the mugs and will keep your coffee hot longer.

 Dump the grounds into the Chemex.
-Give the chemex a good shake to settle the grounds into a flat bed.
+Give the Chemex a good shake to settle the grounds into a flat bed.
 Using the spoon or a knuckle create a bit of a dimple in order to get an even first pour.
 Next pour in about 100g of water.
 The coffee (if it's fresh) should rise as it absorbs the water.
 This is the "bloom" that coffee people talk about.
-After waiting a bit for the grounds to bloom (about 30 seconds) you should give the grounds a good stir and pour in water until the chemex is "full," some models of Chemex will have a glass bead on the side to indicate the point to which you should fill it up.
-You will probably hit around 450g total water at that point.
+After waiting a bit for the grounds to bloom (about 30 seconds) you should give the grounds a good stir and pour in water until the top half of the Chemex is nearly filled.
+You will probably reach about 450g total water at that point.
 After you finish pouring, give the grounds a bit of a stir.
-After the water falls about an inch below the top of the chemex, give it another pour and stir.
+After the water falls about an inch below the top of the Chemex, give it another pour and stir.
 Do this one more time and you should hit 700g.
-After it drains out, toss the filter and enjoy.
+As the water falls to the bottom, pay attention to the small glass 'bead' on the outside wall of the Chemex.
+When the coffee reaches that level, pull the filter and toss it.
+Serve and enjoy!